-- Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app enables you to set the temperature with a schedule.
-When choosing this option, it will show a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it uses.
+- Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
+When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
+If you select this feature, it will show a preset schedule and allows you to make changes.
+Once setup is complete, that’s the schedule it will use.

-- Temperature presets: To change the temperature presets on your Nest, open the Google Home app and select Thermostat.
-Then, tap presets and choose Edit.
+- Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
+Then, tap Presets and select Edit.
 As soon as you're finished making updates, select Done.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
 You can then pick the day of the week that you want to add a temperature.
-After the day is selected, tap Add and find the preset you want.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 10. Setting a Temperature Range on a Nest Thermostat

 You can set a temperature range on a Nest Thermostat in the Eco mode.
 This is a function that adjusts the temperature in your home depending on if anyone is in the residence or if it is empty.